MileHacker Logo

 Exchange & Payment

 ATMs ("Bancomat") appear widely throughout Agrigento.
 They enable convenient cash withdrawals.
 Most hotels, restaurants, and larger shops accept major credit cards like Visa and Mastercard.
-It is useful to carry some cash for smaller purchases, local markets, and smaller establishments that might not have card machines.
+It is useful to carry a bit of cash for small buys, local markets, and smaller establishments that might not have card machines.
 Always inform your bank of your travel plans before departure to prevent card suspension due to unusual activity.
 Banks usually offer competitive exchange rates compared to airport currency exchange services.

 Money-Saving Strategies